The Darlington Town Mission

 The Missioner has been engaging with other groups working with older people, exchanging ideas and practices.

-The Mission would like to thank the following organisations:
+The Mission would like to thank the following organizations and individuals:

 The Sugar Craft Guild of Darlington for the decorated Christmas cakes they donate to the Mission.
 These beautifully decorated cakes are much appreciated by our Friends.